 “Be Smart & Be Safe” When Purchasing from Online Classifieds

 Inviting a stranger or a person who is not well known into your home, or going to a stranger’s home, potentially creates an unsafe situation with possible harmful results.
 “Be Smart & Be Safe” by conducting these transactions in a public place.
 It could reduce the chance of becoming a victim of a crime.
-Citizens are welcome to utilize any of the five police precincts within the City of Chesapeake to conduct these transactions either in the parking lot or precinct lobby (where available).
+Citizens are welcome to utilize any of the six police precincts within the City of Chesapeake to conduct these transactions either in the parking lot or precinct lobby (where available).
 Read More »

 "Please know that I am interested in your comments.
 It is the policy of the Chesapeake Police Department to recognize the excellent performance of our employees through Department, City or locally sponsored awards.
 However, should you feel your contact with any of our employees was less than satisfactory, I also want to hear from you.
 Anyone can submit comments regarding the quality of our service.
 This pamphlet describes the process and procedures involved.
 If you have additional questions, feel free to contact the Ethics & Conduct Unit at the number listed on the front of this pamphlet.
 Your information will remain confidential."

-Chesapeake Police Department's Mission Statement:
+Chesapeake Police Department's